heera0410/Emotion-Classifier/README.md

 [![OpenFaaS](https://img.shields.io/badge/Model-AWDLSTM-green.svg)](https://www.openfaas.com)

 ## What is the project?
-This project aims at classifying the emotion present in the text with help of NLP and AWD LSTM
+This project aims at classifying the emotion present in the text with the help of NLP and AWD LSTM.

 ## Dataset
 The dataset contains